NanoComp/meep/doc/docs/Python_Tutorials/Custom_Source.md

         )
 ```

 There are four items to note in this script.
 (1) Since the exact equivalence between the forward and reciprocal calculations only applies to the continuum model, demonstrating agreement using a discretized model typically requires going to fine grid resolutions.
-In this example, we found that a resolution of 200 pixels/μm produced results which were sufficiently converged.
+In this example, we found that a resolution of 200 pixels/μm produced results which are sufficiently converged.
 (2) Measuring the flux in the normal direction in the forward calculation requires [mode decomposition](../Python_User_Interface.md#mode-decomposition) rather than a Poynting flux monitor.
-(3) To compare the result of the forward and reciprocal calculations, the flux spectrum from the grating structure must be normalized using the flux spectrum from a flat structure.
+(3) To compare the results of the forward and reciprocal calculations, similar to the previous examples, the flux spectrum of the grating structure must be normalized using the flux spectrum of a flat structure.
 (4) Measuring the emission in the normal direction requires specifying a `k_point` of zero.
 (For emission at angle $\theta$ from the $+y$ axis, the `k_point` would be $\omega(\sin(\theta),\cos(\theta))$ where $\omega$ is the source/monitor frequency.)

 The results demonstrate good agreeement between the forward and backward calculations.
-However, the forward calculation took ~20 hours while the backward calculation took ~6 hours.
+However, there is a significant difference in computational efficiency: the forward calculation took ~20 hours while the backward calculation took ~6 hours.

 ![](../images/stochastic_emitter_forward_vs_backward_flux_spectrum.png#center)